makandra/spreewald/README.md

          got: "http://makandra.com/" (using =~)

-* **Then I should (not )?see (an|the) element "..."**

-  Check that an element with the given selector is present on the page.

-  Example:

-      Then I should see an element ".panel"
-      Then I should see the element ".panel"
-      Then I should not see an element ".sidebar"
-      Then I should not see the element ".sidebar"

-* **Then I should (not )?see (an|the) element for ...**

-  Check that an element with the given [selector alias](https://github.com/makandra/spreewald/blob/master/examples/selectors.rb) is present on the page.

-  Example:

-      Then I should see an element for the panel
-      Then I should see the element for the panel
-      Then I should not see an element for the sidebar Then I should not see the element for the sidebar

 * **Then I should get a text response**

   Checks that the result has content type `text/plain`